Wagga Wagga Airport: Post war expansion

 With new transport aircraft, such as the Convair Metropolitan, coming into widespread use, it was decided to construct a bitumen runway.
 This was timed so as to be completed for Elizabeth II's visit to Wagga in 1954.
-The introduction of Fokker F28 Fellowship regional jets by Airlines of New South Wales in 1983 to serve larger regional centres across the state necessitated further upgrades to Wagga Wagga Airport.
-The Federal Government allocated $2.3 million for the works, which included construction of a control tower and Air Traffic Control facilities, to be completed by 1985.
+The introduction of Fokker F28 regional jets by Airlines of New South Wales in 1983 to serve larger regional centres across the state necessitated further upgrades to Wagga Wagga Airport.
+The federal government funded the construction of a control tower and Air Traffic Control facilities.
 A new 780 m2 terminal building with separated arrival and departure areas and a kiosk was also constructed as part of the upgrade, replacing the 1940s facilities which had become crowded and inadequate.
 Surrounding the terminal, additional apron space was provided to simultaneously accommodate a regional jet, two commuter aircraft and one military transport (such as a C-130).
 A 200 m extension of runway 05/23 and full-length parallel taxiway was also investigated, but the government did not proceed with these works.
 At the time, projections indicated that the number of passengers handled by the airport would grow from 88,000 to over 130,000 per year by 2000, when there were expected to be 31,880 annual aircraft movements.

-On 28 January 1992 the Wagga Wagga City Council secured a 30-year lease from the Commonwealth of Australia which included a $2 million to upgrade the airport's runway to allow it to handle Boeing 737s.
+On 28 January 1992 the Wagga Wagga City Council secured a 30-year lease from the federal government which included a A$2 million to upgrade the airport's runway to allow it to handle Boeing 737s.